 You, too, can help to support the e-bola crisis through the Art for Good project.
 Visit http://www.chulabeauregard.com/art-for-good/.
 In February, Chula will be at the Vail Beaver Creek World Cup ski races, painting en plein air.
 Her art work is also represented by The Cogswell Gallery in Vail, Colorado.
 Here is the event calendar for the World Cup Ski Races in Colorado. http://vailbeavercreek2015.com/events/#event-calendar.
 Stop by and say hello to Chula if you are in the area.
 Or if you are in Steamboat, Chula’s paintings are part of the permanent collection at Wildhorse Gallery in Steamboat.
 You can see them any time of year!

-This blog brought to you by the award-winning author of “Gift of a Lifetime:Finding Fulfilling Things in the Unexpected,” Sue Batton Leonard.
+This blog is brought to you by Sue Batton Leonard, award-winning author of Gift of a Lifetime:Finding Fulfilling Things in the Unexpected and Short Storie: Lessons of Heart & Soul.